 Complete our Action Checklist and use what you learn to make a plan.
 It doesn’t all have to happen at once, but you can feel good about everything you do as being another positive step in keeping your shoreline and lake healthy.

 Have your lake surveyed with Love Your Lake.
-If your lake is selected, every property will be assessed from a boat following specific criteria so there will be no disturbance to you.
+If your lake becomes part of the program, every property will be assessed from a boat following specific criteria so there will be no disturbance to you.

-The following spring you’ll be able to download your personalized shoreline property report providing you with helpful information on improving the health of your shoreline and your lake!
-Just fill out this form and we’ll be in touch!
+The following spring you will be able to download your personalized shoreline property report providing you with helpful information on improving the health of your shoreline and your lake!
+Just send us an email at firstname.lastname@example.org including the name of your lake and we’ll be sure to get in touch!

 Program co-ordinated by: